Q&A: Ernie Johnson on family, faith, cancer and embracing the unscripted

 Ernie Johnson Jr. is a busy man.
 On Monday, the Turner Sports host will cover the National Championship game between Gonzaga and North Carolina.
-Less than a day later, he’ll be at the NBA Store in New York, signing copies of his book, “Unscripted.”
+Less than a day later, he’ll be at the NBA Store in New York from 2 – 3 p.m. for a public signing of his new book, “Unscripted.”
 Then, it’s back to “Inside the NBA,” the show he hosts with Charles Barkley, Shaquille O’Neal and Kenny Smith, to finish out the NBA season.
 But, as Johnson says, “If I were doing any better I’d be jealous of myself.”

 Basketball fans familiar with Johnson’s role on “Inside the NBA,” where he walks Barkley, O’Neal, and Smith down the fine line between soaring entertainment and complete mania, might get a kick out of the title of Johnson’s first literary endeavor, but as it turns out, it’s a very apt description of Johnson’s life.